 The Imagined States series was created during a circumnavigation of the globe in 2010, when Hunter sent mobile phone text updates to friends – not photographs – each one set in an imaginary nation.
 These were output as 20×24” photographic size prints previewed at Total Kunst and developed into a larger series for Hanmi, where each floor of this empty advertising agency had a theme dedicated to pre-digital processes, inviting Ben Wilson to install miniature paintings and Peter Mackertich to collaborate on a large pinhole camera-obscura.
 Hunter established the Interim series of site-responsive installations, as the building slowly transformed into an art gallery.

-A limited edition hand-finished book sold out, that includes ‘hang-ins’ of the film processing equipment, quality control strips and resulting imagery from Hunter’s photographic practice.
+A limited edition hand-finished book featuring ‘hang-ins’ of film processing equipment, quality control strips and resulting imagery from Hunter’s photographic practice, was produced (see slideshow at top left)

 RE:DEVELOPMENT from the series Responses to Locations in Transition